Instagram: Instagram Direct

-In December 2013, Instagram announced Instagram Direct, a feature that lets users interact through private messaging (colloquially called "DM" OR "DMs"; in some regions, the messages may be known simply as "direct"/"directs").
+In December 2013, Instagram announced Instagram Direct, a feature that lets users interact through private messaging (colloquially called "DM" OR "DMs," short for "Direct Message"; in some regions, the messages may be known simply as "direct"/"directs").
 Users who follow each other can send private messages with photos and videos, in contrast to the public-only requirement that was previously in place.
 When users receive a private message from someone they don't follow, the message is marked as pending and the user must accept to see it.
 Users can send a photo to a maximum of 15 people.
 The feature received a major update in September 2015, adding conversation threading and making it possible for users to share locations, hashtag pages, and profiles through private messages directly from the news feed.
 Additionally, users can now reply to private messages with text, emoji or by clicking on a heart icon.
 A camera inside Direct lets users take a photo and send it to the recipient without leaving the conversation.
 A new update in November 2016 let users make their private messages "disappear" after being viewed by the recipient, with the sender receiving a notification if the recipient takes a screenshot.

 In April 2017, Instagram redesigned Direct to combine all private messages, both permanent and ephemeral, into the same message threads.
 In May, Instagram made it possible to send website links in messages, and also added support for sending photos in their original portrait or landscape orientation without cropping.

 In April 2020, Direct became accessible from the Instagram website, allowing users to send direct messages from a web version using WebSocket technology.
 In August 2020, Facebook started merging Instagram Direct into Facebook Messenger.
 After the update (which is rolled out to a segment of the user base) the Instagram Direct icon transforms into Facebook Messenger icon.

 In March 2021, a feature was added that prevents adults from messaging users under 18 who do not follow them as part of a series of new child safety policies.
 In August 2023, Instagram introduced new adjustments to protect user privacy and prevent harassment and spam.
 Users can now only receive one direct message from accounts that they do not follow, and must approve the message request before further messages can be sent.
 This setting can be changed to allow unlimited messages from other accounts that the user does not follow.

 In September 2024, Instagram added a sticker editor which allows users to cut out elements of photos and send them privately.
 It also enabled sticker addition and writing on photos.